-"Open Secret" World Television Premiere - Sunday, November 3 9E/ 6P
+"Open Secret" World Television Premiere | Nov 3, 2013

 WORLD TELEVISION PREMIERE | A documentary that chronicles Steve Lickteig’s 20-year search for who his real birth parents were; why a whole town kept the truth from him; and how his family’s tumultuous history revolves around the hidden lives of two unconventional women.

-Enter the heart of an American family living in the shadows of a state that has criminalized their existence.
-The parents of 9-year-old Katherine Figueroa are arrested when America’s Toughest Sheriff raids a Phoenix carwash suspected of hiring illegal workers.
-As young Kathy fights to save her parents from deportation, a community group succeeds in pressuring the County Board is pressured to investigate.
+An American family is living in a state that has criminalized their existence.
+The parents of Katherine Figueroa are arrested when Sheriff Joe Arpaioe raids a carwash suspected of hiring illegal workers.
+Young Kathy fights to save her parents from deportation, while the County Board is pressured to investigate.

-In this age of hundreds of television stations, 24-hour news, worldwide instantaneous satellite transmission and thousands of web sites updated hourly, the lowly comic book has become a documentary medium, providing a real understanding of the human dimensions of war, genocide and revolution.
-It’s a new journalistic form.
-Comic Books Go To War explores the journalistic, aesthetic and political implications of reporting the most violent and terrible of human experiences through “comix.”
+In this age of hundreds of television stations, 24-hour news and web sites, the comic book has become a documentary medium, providing a understanding of the human dimensions of war, genocide and revolution.
+This film explores the journalistic, aesthetic and political implications of reporting the most violent and terrible of human experiences through “comix.”

 Head Games is a revealing documentary about the silent concussion crisis in American sports.
 Athletes from the professional to the youth levels share their personal struggles in dealing with the devastating and long-term effects of concussions, an epidemic fueled by the 'leave everything on the field' culture so prominent in American sport.